 The ring-fencing provisions are contained in TWUL's Licence (Licence Condition P).
+As at the date of this prospectus, Ofwat is currently consulting on making certain amendments to Licence Condition P (in respect of which please see Modification of a licence below.
 The most important of these provisions are:

-(a) Transactions between TWUL and its associated companies

-As noted above, any transaction between TWUL and its associated companies (being its subsidiaries and any affiliated companies) must be conducted at arm's length, such that there is no cross-subsidy of the associated company by TWUL (or vice versa).

-(b) Limits on the transfer of certain assets to associated companies

-Save with the express consent of Ofwat, TWUL is not permitted to transfer certain rights or assets (being those which a Special Administrator would require if a Special Administration Order were made to operate the Appointed Business) to an associated company.
+- (a) Transactions between TWUL and its associated companies - As noted above, any transaction between TWUL and its associated companies (being its subsidiaries and any affiliated companies) must be conducted at arm's length, such that there is no cross-subsidy of the associated company by TWUL (or vice versa). - (b) Limits on the transfer of certain assets to associated companies - Save with the express consent of Ofwat, TWUL is not permitted to transfer certain rights or assets (being those which a Special Administrator would require if a Special Administration Order were made to operate the Appointed Business) to an associated company.